Sixth form: Ireland

+India and Nepal

-In India and Nepal, the Higher Secondary Education is called as "Class 11th" and "Class 12th" which is also known as "+1" and "+2" respectively of the "10+2" educational system.
-In India, this is also referred to as "Intermediate" in Andhra Pradesh, Telangana and Uttar Pradesh and Bihar State Boards, " Pre-University Course"(PUC) in Karnataka State Board, and "Junior College" or "Higher Secondary Certificate" in Maharashtra State Board, in CBSE and CISCE Boards it is called as "Class 11th" and "Class 12th".
+In India and Nepal, the Higher Secondary Education is called "Class 11th" and "Class 12th" which is also known as "+1" and "+2" respectively of the "10+2" educational system.
+In India, this is also referred to as "Intermediate" in Andhra Pradesh, Telangana and Uttar Pradesh and Bihar State Boards, " Pre-University Course"(PUC) in Karnataka State Board, and "Junior College" or "Higher Secondary Certificate" in Maharashtra State Board, in CBSE and CISCE Boards it is called "Class 11th" and "Class 12th".

+Malta

-Similarly, the term sixth form is also used to define the final two years of education before entering university in Malta.
+The term sixth form is used to define the final two years of education before entering university in Malta.

+Malaysia

-In Malaysia, a sixth form is known as "Tingkatan 6," and lasts for three semesters.
+In Malaysia, a sixth form is known as "Tingkatan 6", and lasts for three semesters.

+Singapore

 In Singapore the equivalent of a sixth form college would be called a junior college, where pupils take their Cambridge GCE A-levels after two years.
 Prior to the 1990s, these two years were known as "Pre-University" (Pre-U) 1 and 2.

+Australia and New Zealand

 In New Zealand, under the old system of forms, standards and juniors, sixth form was the equivalent of Year 12 in today's system.
 Year 13 was known as seventh form.
 Australia also sometimes uses the term for year 12, though the Australian year 12 is equivalent to the NZ Year 13 / seventh form and the UK's upper sixth / Year 13.

+Brunei

 In Brunei, sixth form comprises Year 12 and 13, which may also be referred to as Lower and Upper Sixth.
 At the end of the schooling, students sit for Brunei-Cambridge GCE A Level.
 Students may also opt to take Advanced Subsidiary Level or AS Level halfway at the end of Lower Sixth or halfway through Upper Sixth.
 Sixth form is not compulsory, but a preferable choice for students wishing to continue in academic studies leading to university level.

+United States

 In some college preparatory schools in the United States, such as The Hill School, Woodberry Forest School, Ethical Culture Fieldston School, Kent School, Pomfret School, The Church Farm School, The Haverford School, Portsmouth Abbey School and more, sixth form refers to the final year of education prior to college.
 It is the equivalent of twelfth grade in the US education system.